 It’s all about sales

-The level of involvement from sales across Inbound and ABM can often be very different.
+The level of involvement from sales across ABM vs inbound can often be very different.

 When committing to doing Inbound, there’s a defined handover process between sales and marketing.
 You work to understand what the thresholds should be, whether that’s manual, semi-manual, or using lead scoring.
 This means that marketing take control of creating leads and sales take control of creating customers.
 It overcomes the traditional battleground between sales and marketing: marketing complaining sales don’t follow up on leads and sales complaining about the quality of leads/lack of qualification.
 This makes it a great fit for sales teams of all sizes and one of very few lead generation and business development techniques that can be deployed in an organisation that works for resource light sales teams.
 They focus on highly qualified leads and highly qualified leads only.
 No cold calling – no time wasters.
 Note: it’s great to get sales involved in the whole inbound process particularly to create your personas.
 They know your customers the best!